speedie1337/spmenu/README.md

 directory**.
 If you want to generate a pacman package, run `scripts/make/generate-pacman-pkg.sh` instead.

-## Wayland support

-Note that Wayland support is still experimental, and some features do not currently work under Wayland.
-Some will never work under Wayland due to limitations.
-These are:

-- `--x-position` and `--y-position` arguments
-  - These arguments do not work under Wayland, because the layer_shell protocol doesn't allow clients to be placed on a specific position.
-- Embedding `-w` and window manager managed `-wm`
-  - These arguments do not make much sense on Wayland, and embedding is not possible due to the original implementation using XEmbed.
-If the embed argument is passed it will simply be ignored and the window will be layered as normal.
-- `--monitor` argument
-  - Possible under Wayland, but not really useful.
-- `--vertical-padding` and `--horizontal-padding` arguments
-  - Not possible under Wayland due to layer_shell not supporting it.
-- Window borders
-- Pasting

 ## Scripts

 There's a page dedicated to user scripts